weld-io/uptodater/README.md

 UpToDater is a backend API for an in-app service that checks if the app has been updated since the last time the user logged or refreshed their browser.

-It was inspired by Wufoo's similar service, as described by founder Kevin Hale in [“How to Build Products Users Love”](http://startupclass.samaltman.com/courses/lec07/) in How to Start a Startup.
+It was inspired by Wufoo's similar service, as described by founder Kevin Hale in [“How to Build Products Users Love”](http://startupclass.samaltman.com/courses/lec07/) in “How to Start a Startup”.

 ![UpToDater example](example.png)